Man at the Crossroads: Destruction

+Initial controversy

 On 24 April 1933, the New York World-Telegram published an article attacking the mural as anti-capitalist propaganda.
 As a defiant response to the article, Rivera or one of his assistants added a portrait of Lenin to the mural, which had not been apparent in initial sketches.
 The Rockefellers did not express any visible concern about the mural.
 On April 28, to ensure that the late addition of Lenin would be undetected, Rivera sent his assistants to make sure that there was no trace of the Lenin portrait in the blueprints and outlines for Man at the Crossroads.
 Rivera thought that if anyone were to check the blueprints, they would not be able to discern the hidden portrait of Lenin unless they looked closely.
 He believed that his close relationship with the Rockefellers would permit the surreptitious addition of the portrait.
 The Lenin portrait would still have gone unnoticed if not for a mistake made by workmen applying a final coat of paint to the wall above Rivera's mural.
 Some of the paint dripped onto the mural, and when Raymond Hood went to examine the drip, he found the portrait of Lenin.

 Following the discovery of Lenin's portrait, Nelson Rockefeller delayed the mural's planned May 1 unveiling.
 He wrote to Rivera to request that the painter remove the picture of Lenin.
 The portrait was the only thing about Man at the Crossroads that offended the Rockefeller family, despite the presence of other overtly Communist icons such as the hammer and sickle.
 A letter of reply from Rivera, written on May 6, politely declined the offer to remove Lenin's portrait, but by way of a compromise, offered to add Abraham Lincoln to the work.
 Rivera also said that he would be amenable to adding portraits of other American icons such as the abolitionists Nat Turner, John Brown, or Harriet Beecher Stowe, but he refused to remove the portrait of Lenin: "Rather than mutilate the conception [of the mural], I shall prefer the physical destruction of the conception in its entirety, but preserving, at least, its integrity."
 Daniel Okrent states that Rivera did not write the letter himself, instead leaving the task to Ben Shahn, the assistant most strongly opposed to Nelson's request to remove the Lenin portrait.

 Nelson then left the decision about the future of the mural to Todd, Robertson & Todd.
 Hugh Robertson, one of the firm's principals, had written a reply to Rivera by May 9.
 In the letter, Robertson wrote that Rivera had deceived Rockefeller Center Inc. in the contract he made with them, and thus, Rivera was compelled to remove the Lenin portrait immediately.
 However, it was unclear whether Rivera understood that the painting belonged to Rockefeller Center Inc. After reading the letter, Rivera went back to his painting.